“Lexham Bible Dictionary is an unbound product—it has no back cover.” This statement drove all discussion and decisions about creating this resource.

 True to its inspiration, Lexham Bible Dictionary has shipped, but it is by no means finished.
 LBD is the most current Bible dictionary in the world, and it will continue growing to answer more questions, address current issues, and share new discoveries.

-LBD will complement any Bible study efforts, and it works even more effectively when used in conjunction with the Faithlife Study Bible, which includes the LBD and links to it over 3,000 times in the layered notes.
-Right now, you can get the Faithlife Study Bible and LBD for FREE through March 2014 with coupon code FREE.
+Lexham Bible Dictionary will complement any Bible study efforts, and it works even more effectively when used in conjunction with the Faithlife Study Bible, which includes the LBD and over 3,000 links to its articles in the layered notes.